taybenlor/runno/packages/wasi/WASIX-PLAN.md

 ### Known-skipped tests

-A small set of tests depends on WASIX semantics that Runno's provider model cannot meaningfully simulate without implementing Wasmer-style journaling in the runtime itself — principally those exercising `proc_fork` / `proc_exec` that then assert on continued execution with a mutated memory image.
-These will be enumerated in a skip list in the test harness, with a one-line justification each.
-Any test that *can* be made to pass with sufficiently capable providers is not in this list.
+A small set of tests depends on resuming WASM execution at a specific frame from the outside — principally `proc_fork`, asynchronous signal pre-emption, and cross-frame `setjmp`/`longjmp`.
+See the non-goals section above for why these aren't achievable with a provider alone.
+The test harness carries an explicit skip list with a one-line justification per entry.
+Any test that *can* be made to pass with sufficiently capable providers — including `proc_exec`, `proc_spawn`, threads, futex, sockets, and TTY — is not in this list.

+### Future: pause/resume support

+The fork/pre-emption limitation is not permanent.
+Two paths lift it without changing the provider API:

+1. **Asyncify opt-in.** Users asyncify their WASIX binary at build time (or Runno runs the Binaryen pass at load time behind a flag).
+Providers gain a pause/resume hook that uses Asyncify's save/restore to unwind and re-enter the guest. `proc_fork` becomes a provider-implementable syscall.
+2. **JS Promise Integration (JSPI).** Once JSPI is widely available, it supplies the same pause/resume capability without module rewriting.

+Either is additive: a new optional flag on `WASIXContextOptions`, a new provider capability bit.
+Out of scope for v1.

 ### CI